MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-configure-compression-storage.md

 }
 ```

 Here's an example of a [fully specified vector field definition](/rest/api/searchservice/indexes/create-or-update?view=rest-searchservice-2024-09-01-preview&preserve-view=true#searchfield) that satisfies the requirements for MRL.

 Recall that vector fields must be of type `Edm.Half` or `Edm.Single`.
+Vector fields must have a `vectorSearchProfile` property that determines the algorithm and compression settings.
+Vector fields have a `dimensions` property used for specifying the number of dimensions for scoring and ranking results.
+Its value should be dimensions limit of the model you're using (1,536 for text-embedding-3-small).

 ```json
 {